Removing cluster hosts and Kubernetes nodes

 [reset] Are you sure you want to proceed?

-5. Respond yes to the prompt, and follow instructions in the resulting output.
+5. Respond yes to the prompt, and follow the instructions in the resulting output.

 [preflight] Running pre-flight checks